aniketjingar/nix-cheat-sheet/README.md

 # nix-cheat-sheet

-Cheat sheet for unix and git commands
+Cheat sheet for useful and important unix and git commands